artistCDMJ/carton_previz_helper/README.md

 Carton Building

 "Load Dieline" - load the dieline image as a plane into the 3d view, preferably top down.
-"DieCam" - adds a Camera View to work through for UV Mapping and modeling purposes "Scene is ___ (toggle)" - Press to set the Scene units to Metric or Imperial depending on your project dieline measurements.
+"DieCam" - adds a Camera View to work through for UV Mapping and modeling purposes.
+"Scene is ___ (toggle)" - Press to set the Scene units to Metric or Imperial depending on your project dieline measurements.
 "Units", "Dims","Name", Include Units(toggle)" - set your object dimensions and name for your model, including dimensions if desired.
 This is even more for your Domain object for rescale after model is done and folded.